 In my current faculty position at the University of Stuttgart, I have the pleasure to educate bachelor, master, and PhD students across various subjects such as data science, computer science, simulation technology, teaching degree, vocational education, and technical education, in a wide range of topics related to digital education, ethical aspects of AI and data in education, child-computer interaction, psychological foundations of teaching and learning, and computer science education.

 My introductory lecture on psychological foundations of teaching and learning covers a wide range of topics, ranging from learning and memory, emotion, motivation, embodied cognition and self-regulated learning to serious games, virtual reality, AI in education as well as unconscious stereotypes and biases in learning material.
 To keep students engaged, I employ a diverse set of didactical approaches, such as videoclips, quizzes, (thought) experiments or active breaks.

 In my seminars on digital media and computer science education, building on empirical evidence from instructional design and inspirations from Thiagi, we explore benefits and challenges of different digital tools and approaches for the respective application setting (e.g., computer science lessons in school, vocational training in organizations) together.
 To equip students with a well-founded didactic toolbox for their future work, they gain hands-on experience by preparing and conducting interactive exercises as part of the seminar.
-Giving students the opportunity to reflect on their own experiences embeds a powerful momentum of learning in the course.
+Giving students the opportunity to reflect on their own experiences embeds a powerful momentum of learning in each course.

 Teaching at TU Chemnitz